Custom software development

 How much does custom software development cost?

-Most serious custom software engagements start in the five-figure range.
-A smaller architecture review or discovery engagement can come first when the build path is not yet clear.
+Most serious custom software development engagements start in the five-figure range because they include discovery, architecture, implementation, testing, deployment, and support planning.
+A smaller discovery or architecture review can come first when the build path is not clear.

 How long does a custom software project take?

 A focused first release may take 4-8 weeks.
-More complex platforms, integrations, or modernization efforts can take 3-6 months or longer depending on risk and scope.
+More complex platforms, integration-heavy systems, customer portals, or modernization projects can take 3-6 months or longer depending on scope, data complexity, and rollout risk.

 Should we buy software or build it?

-Buy when the process is standard.
-Customize when an existing platform is close.
-Build when the workflow is part of how the business creates value or when control over the process matters.
+Buy when the process is standard and a mature tool fits most of the workflow.
+Customize or integrate when an existing platform is close.
+Build custom software when the workflow is part of how the business creates value or when control over data, process, permissions, or integration behavior matters.

 Can custom software replace spreadsheets?